mig-hub/web-utils/README.md

 -----------------------

 This just makes sure that a link is complete.
-Very often people tend to enter a URL like `www.google.com` which is a controversial `href` for some browsers, so it changes it to `//www.google.com`.
+Very often people tend to enter a URL like `"www.google.com"` which is a controversial `href` for some browsers.
+This method would change it for `"//www.google.com"`.
 Already seemingly complete links are not affected by the method.

 `external_link?(string)`
 ------------------------

-This tells you if a link is pointing to the current site or an external one.
-This is useful when you want to create a link tag and want to decide if target is `'_blank'` or `'_self'`.
+This tells you if a link is pointing to the current site or an external one (based on the presence of a domain name or not).
+This is useful when you want to create a link tag and want to decide if target is `"_blank"` or `"_self"`.

 `automatic_html(string, br="<br>")`
 -----------------------------------